MarcoToppino/ArtLounge3e/README.md

 - The website should have a calming and relaxing design, appealing to the customers.

-- Present the range of Art Experiences offered and information about them in order to attract more customers.
+- Present the range of Art Experiences offered and information about them to attract more customers.

 - Provide the customer with useful information that can facilitate future interaction with the business.